 ALEXANDER: This will be these people, now.

 ALEX: I don't want to trouble you any further, sir.
 I think I should be leaving...

 Alex rises, and is stayed by Alexander and Julian staring him down.

 ALEXANDER: No, no, no, my boy!
 No trouble at all!
 Here, let me fill your glass.

 He pours him another glass and Alex sips from it.

 575 MS Alex and Alexander from behind.
 (1:54:37)

 They turn to face the back of the room.
 Alex rises, the visitors entering.

 576 LS The long view of the room from behind Alexander and Alex.
 (1:54:44)

 A man in a relaxed brown jacket, fuchsia shirt and tan pants enters, accompanied by a women in a black sweater jacket over a white shirt and black ascot.
-They greet Frank and Alex.
+They greet Alex.
 Julian follows them down the stairs.